mikenguyen13/data_analysis/_book/42-sensitivity-robustness.md

     n_covariates = 5
 )
 #> Robustness of Inference to Replacement (RIR):
-#> To invalidate an inference,  21.506 % of the estimate would have to be due to bias.
-#> This is based on a threshold of 3.925 for statistical significance (alpha = 0.05).
+#> RIR = 215
 #>
+#> To invalidate the inference of an effect using the threshold of 3.925 for
+#> statistical significance (with null hypothesis = 0 and alpha = 0.05), 21.506%
+#> of the (5) estimate would have to be due to bias.
+This implies that to
-#> To invalidate an inference,  215  observations would have to be replaced with cases
+#> invalidate the inference one would expect to have to replace 215 (21.506%)
-#> for which the effect is 0 (RIR = 215).
+#> observations with data points for which the effect is 0 (RIR = 215).
 #>
 #> See Frank et al. (2013) for a description of the method.
 #>
 #> Citation: Frank, K.A., Maroulis, S., Duong, M., and Kelcey, B. (2013).
 #> What would it take to change an inference?
-#> Using Rubin's causal model to interpret the
-#>         robustness of causal inferences.
+#> Using Rubin's causal model to interpret the robustness of causal inferences.
-#> Education, Evaluation and
-#>                        Policy Analysis, 35 437-460.
+#> Education, Evaluation and Policy Analysis, 35 437-460.
+#>
+#> Accuracy of results increases with the number of decimals reported.

 pkonfound(
     est_eff = 5,